 I understand the disciples well in this passage.
 Do you?
 I know what it is like to be locked away in fear.
 When life took a series of bad turns in the 90’s, I retreated into a silent world and shut most everyone else out.
 Not because I wanted to be antisocial but because the pain rendered me speechless.
 The story was too long to tell, too cobwebbed to articulate, and the ability to interact through everyday chitchat was absent.
 I became an emotional recluse and felt that I was destined to live a very long time in isolation.
 I didn’t know how to connect with God either and felt that even that was improbable.

-Are you hiding today?
-Is your heart sealed away in a tomb of disillusionment and fear?
-Perhaps you’re keeping your entire world on the other side of the door but you fear that even God cannot reach you.
+I don’t know if you are hiding today.
+Perhaps your heart is sealed away in a tomb of disillusionment and fear.
+Maybe you’re keeping your entire world on the other side of the door but you fear that even God cannot reach you.
 He can!
-In your hidden place, he calls your name and says, “I’m here.
+He’s with me in the most challenging of times after a child’s suicide.
+I want to shout ~ Yes, He calls our names and says, “I’m here.
 Peace be with you.”

-Help every desperate one reading this to call out to you and then feel the healing of Your presence.
-In that secret place, do spiritual surgery on their soul.
+Help each of us call out to You so we can feel the healing of Your presence.
+In that secret place, do spiritual surgery on our souls.
 Amen